asfung/configuration/README.md

 $ chmod +x setup_nvim.sh
 # execute the setup file
 $ ./setup_nvim.sh
-# execute the nvim and waiting plugins installing process until done
+# execute the nvim and waiting the plugins installed
 $ nvim
 ```
 <!-- now u ready to lit it up man🔥🔥-->